offbeatwp/documentation/basics__views.md

 ## Added Wordpress Functionality

-Within your twig templates you'll have access to an `wp` global variable.
-Through this variable you have access to a lot of the default Wordpress functionatlity.
+Within your twig template, you'll have access to a `wp` global variable.
+Through this variable you have access to a lot of the default Wordpress functionality.

 `{{ wp.head }}` -> wp_head();